kunzaatko/nord.nvim/README.md

 # Contribution
 This branch is intended to be an __exact copy__ of the [vim port](https://github.com/arcticicestudio/nord-vim).
 I will be restrained in adding any additional features or colour definitions.
 Only possible alterations from the original can be some neovim only features such as the planned definition of [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) colour groups.

 If you want a customized (not the unofficial) nord theme, change to the [`colourful`](https://github.com/kunzaatko/nord.nvim/tree/colourful) branch.
-There you can file issues if you think something could look better and submit PRs for added plugins etc.
+There you can file issues if you think something could look better and submit PRs for adding plugins etc.